VicenteMartiCentelles/CageCavityCalc/README.md

 cav.print_to_pymol("cage_cavity.pml")
 print("Cavity_volume= ", volume, " A3")
 ```

+## Python module examples additional examples

+### Example 1
-We also provide a more complex example to show additional functionality of C3.
+The CageCavityCalc Python module can be integrated into more complex programs.
+Here we provide a more complex example to show additional functionality of C3.
 In the example below it is loaded the cage.pdb file, then the cavity is computed using a grid spacing of 1.0 Å and a distance threshold for the 90-degree calculation of 2.0 times the window size.
 Note that this code uses the same implementation of the distance threshold for the 90-degree of the PyMol plugin.
 If computed window size is very small, resulting in threshold for the 90-degree smaller than 5 Å, the threshold is set to 5 Å to ensure the probe to find atoms to calculate the angle.
 The cavity is be saved into *.pdb file and also a PyMol *.pml file to facilitate cavity visualization in PyMol.
 The calculated properties can also be saved, the example below shows how to calculate the hydrophobicity and ESP and save individual *.pdb files with the hydrophobicity and ESP values stored in the B-factor, as well as PyMol *.pml files to facilitate cavity visualization with the properties in PyMol.
 ```
 from CageCavityCalc.CageCavityCalc import cavity